Feltépve

 Feltépve (Ripped Up or Popped Up) was a 2014 outdoor temporary sculpture located in Széchenyi Square in Budapest, Hungary, by Ervin Hervé-Lóránth.
 The artwork depicted a giant man emerging from the earth, and was installed as part of the 2014 Art Market Budapest.

 Background

-The art piece was displayed on the grounds of Gresham Palace during the Art Market Budapest Festival.
-The art became an internet sensation.
-Hungarian artist constructed the giant sculpture out of polystyrene and it was installed in 2014.
-The artist called the work an extremely large example of contemporary art.
+The art piece was displayed on the grounds of Gresham Palace during the Art Market Budapest Festival and subsequently became obtained popularity on the Internet.
+The sculpture was constructed out of polystyrene.
+The artist has called the work an large-sized example of contemporary art.